 The government got me.
 And by that, I mean Her Majesty’s Revenue and Customs sent me a bill for £20 to allow a package through customs.
 It was worth it though, because the package contained a whisky I’d ordered directly from Japan: it was a 12 year-old single grain whisky from a mysterious Japanese distillery known as Chita.

-Not a lot is know about the Chita Distillery.
+Not a lot is known about the Chita Distillery.
 It’s owned by Suntory, but I could have guessed that from the only other script upon the whisky bottle using the Latin alphabet.
-I’d heard of the distillery, but only recently had they come to my attention during one of the December batch of releases from the Scotch Malt Whisky Society.
+I’d heard of the distillery, but only recently had they come to my attention during one of the December batches of releases from the Scotch Malt Whisky Society.
 I was interested in getting something from the source, to get an idea of what the distillery had in mind for the house style, so went a-Googling.

 There is a little information out there.
 Chita is Suntory’s grain distillery whose output goes into the famous, award-winning Hibiki blend.
 It is located in Port of Nagoya, a coastal and industrial zone of Japan.
-For more information, I recommend this guest post on the Whiskey Detectives, which sheds some light on this illusive place.
+For more information, I recommend this guest post on the Whiskey Detectives, which sheds some light on this elusive place.

 I even contacted Stefan at Nonjatta, the great Japanese whisky blog, to find out more about the composition of such a grain whisky, as I was interested in what grains were used.
 But he said that Suntory, like other distilleries, was very secretive about what went into its whiskies.
 A few years ago, when Nonjatta was involved in making a whisky map of Japan, Stefan said that “Suntory even requested that their Chita grain distillery be left off the map”.